bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ### Tutorial Grading

 Tutorials are graded on a Pass/Fail scheme.
 As long as you attend Tutorial and make a legitimate attempt (up to the discretion of your Peer Mentor) at completing the assignment, you will receive a Pass.
-We will not accept "remote" submissions of tutorials (i.e. you submit the file without attending).
-Additionally, you cannot simply go to Tutorial to turn in your assignment and then immediately leave.
 The idea of the tutorials is to provide you with opportunities to both practice your own programming skill *as well as learn to communicate with and help other programmers*.
 This course is meant to a be a learning community which requires the dedicated participation of all members.
+While attendance is only required for the first Tutorial, you must submit your tutorial by Wednesday at 11:59pm each week.
+No late submissions will be accepted.

 ### Project Grading